downflux/go-orca/README.md

 		},
 	}

+	// Create a K-D tree which tracks agent-agent proximity.
+	//
+	// N.B.: This tree will need to be rebalanced if velocities are updated,
+	// which takes a non-trivial amount of time.
+This additional time is not
+	// accounted for in the ORCA performance tests.
+In the course of a
+	// simulation, we would expect multiple other (user-defined) steps to
-	t, _ := kd.New(agents)
+	// occur, and so have exposed the tree rebalance call. t, _ := kd.New(agents)

-	// Simulate one simulation loop.
-Step() is a pure function and does not
+	// Simulate one loop.
+Step() is a pure function and does not mutate any
-	// mutate any state -- the caller will need to manually set the position
+	// state -- the caller will need to manually set the position and
-	// and velocity vectors.
+	// velocity vectors.
 Or not, im_a_sign_not_a_cop.jpg.
 	//
 	// Note that we are manually casting the base K-D tree into the
 	// ORCA-specific K-D tree.